 Students are expected to complete their program of study within a reasonable time period.
 A student’s maximum time frame is based on total credit hours attempted at Dawson Community College plus any transfer credits accepted towards their program of study.
 These limits apply regardless of whether or not the student has received financial assistance.
 Students are eligible to receive aid for up to 150% of the published number of credit hours for a program of study (see program descriptions in the College catalog).
 Example: If a program of study requires 60 credit hours to graduate, the maximum credit limit a student could take and receive financial aid would be 90 (60 X 150 percent).
 All credit hours attempted are counted, including the credit hours accomplished when the student is not receiving Title IV funds.

-At the end of each semester, that total number of attempted credit hours will be counted to see if you have reached the maximum number of credit hours for your program.
+At the end of each semester, including summer, the total number of attempted credit hours will be counted to see if you have reached the maximum number of credit hours for your program.
 All credit hours are counted which includes:

 - Credit hours attempted in semesters you did not receive financial aid.